 The Ketonix Breath Ketone Analyzer is a one-off payment.

 Ketostix Ketone Strips

-Ketostix are thin strip that you either dip in your urine or pass them through the stream.
-Ketostix are not nearly as accurate as the Breath analyzer or Blood Ketone Meters
+Ketostix is thin strips that you either dip in your urine or pass through the stream to measure ketone levels.